SpaceVim/SpaceVim/docs/layers/language-server-protocol.md

 This layer is a heavy wallpaper of [LanguageClient-neovim](https://github.com/SpaceVim/LanguageClient-neovim) (an old fork), The upstream is rewritten by rust.

-we also include [vim-lsp](https://github.com/prabirshrestha/vim-lsp), which is wrote in pure vim script.
+We also include [vim-lsp](https://github.com/prabirshrestha/vim-lsp), which is wrote in pure vim script.

+Note that if `coc` is used as autocomplete method in the `autocomplete` layer, it will be used as lsp client.

-the neovim team is going to implement the build-in LSP support, the PR is [neovim#6856](https://github.com/neovim/neovim/pull/6856). and the author of this PR create another plugin [tjdevries/nvim-langserver-shim](https://github.com/tjdevries/nvim-langserver-shim)
+The neovim team is going to implement the build-in LSP support, the PR is [neovim#6856](https://github.com/neovim/neovim/pull/6856). and the author of this PR create another plugin [tjdevries/nvim-langserver-shim](https://github.com/tjdevries/nvim-langserver-shim)